zinc-framework/Zinc.Docs/src/about/welcome.md

 ## Basic Setup

-To get everything setup, follow the instructions on the [getting started page](../guides/getting-started.md).
+First thing, follow the instructions on the [setup page](../guides/setup.md).
 That will get your developer environment ready to go for making stuff with Zinc.

 ## First Time Gamedev?